blaisebarrette/QR-Code-generator-ULP-for-Fusion-electronic/README.md

 ## Installation

-1. Download the appropriate ULP file for your operating system
+1. Download the appropriate ULP file for your operating system.
+2. Create a folder named `ULP` in your `Documents/Autodesk` directory.
-2. Place it in an accessible folder
+3. Place the ULP file in the `ULP` folder you just created.
+4. Follow this [link](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/How-to-change-the-directory-path-for-ULPs-in-Fusion-360-Electronics.html) to learn how to link Fusion Electronics to the ULP folder.
+You can place future ULP files in this folder for easy access from Fusion Electronics.

 That's it!
 No need to install Python or other dependencies.

 ## Usage

-1. In Eagle/Fusion360 Electronics, open your PCB design
+1. Open your PCB design in Eagle/Fusion360 Electronics.
+2. Click the `Run ULP` icon on the 2D PCB `AUTOMATE` toolbar.
+3. In the ULP browser, select `qrcode_generator_mac` for MacOS or `qrcode_generator_win` for Windows.
-2. Run the ULP file:
+4. Double-click the selected ULP to execute it.
-   - Type `RUN qrcode_generator_mac` (for MacOS)
-   - Or `RUN qrcode_generator_win` (for Windows)
+5. Alternatively, type `run` in the command line and press Enter to open the ULP browser.
+6. You can also type `RUN qrcode_generator_mac` for MacOS or `RUN qrcode_generator_win` for Windows in the command line and press Enter.
-3. In the dialog:
+7. In the dialog box:
-   - Enter the URL for your QR code
+   - Input the URL for the QR code.
-   - Choose the size (in mils)
+   - Specify the size (in mils).
-   - Select the destination layer
+   - Choose the destination layer.

-The QR code will be automatically placed in the lower-left quadrant of your board.
+The QR code will be placed automatically in the lower-left quadrant of your board.

 ## important